oskar335/MT5_FirefoxOS/README.md

 This repository contains a nodeJS server to host your audio files and MT5 itself, the mobile client.
 The default behaviour is that the client will connect to @micbuffa's server, but you can customize the server address in the app.

+A complete tutorial is available in the wiki of this project.

 Server setup
 -----------